persman96/katacoda-scenarios/dhall/intro.md

 ## Prerequisite Skills

-This tutorial requires basic knowledge of Python, command line and JSON.
+This tutorial requires basic knowledge of Python, CLI and JSON.